Independent Educational Evaluation (IEE) in Maryland

 Key Timelines

-The LEA must respond in writing to an IEE request within 30 days — either providing the IEE or filing for due process to defend its evaluation (COMAR 13A.05.01.14; 34 CFR 300.502(b)(2)).
+The LEA must respond to an IEE request without unnecessary delay — MSDE guidance indicates within 30 days — either providing the IEE or filing for due process (COMAR 13A.05.01.14; 34 CFR 300.502(b)(2)).

-IEEs must meet the same technical standards as LEA evaluations (34 CFR 300.502(e)).
+The IEE must meet the same technical standards and scope as LEA evaluations (34 CFR 300.502(e)).